raspberrypilearning/lineup/en/step_5.md

-## Stamping a row
+## Stamp a row

-So far you have ten values in the two lists.
-Let's stamp some costumes at the stage positions given in the list.
+So far you have ten values in each of the two lists.
+Now stamp some costumes at the Stage coordinates stored in the lists.

 --- task ---
 Create a new block and call it `stamp sprites`{:class="blockmoreblocks"}.
-It needs two parameters as well, both of which should be number inputs and named `row`{:class="blockmoreblocks"} and `columns`{:class="blockmoreblocks"} just like the last ones.
+This block needs two number inputs named `row`{:class="blockmoreblocks"} and `columns`{:class="blockmoreblocks"} just like the other custom block.

 ```blocks
 define stamp sprites (rows) (columns)